-The pattern of the Title Slide "unfolded" onto a repeating pattern of the hyperbolic plane - showing the embedded lines as hyperbolic lines.
+The angular fish polyhedron "unfolded" onto a repeating pattern of the hyperbolic plane - showing the embedded lines as hyperbolic lines, which bound the "skew rhombi".

-Patterns on the $\{4,6|4\}$ Polyhedron
+Patterns on the $\{4, 6|4\}$ Polyhedron

-We show two patterns on the $\{4,6|4\}$ polyhedron:
+We show two patterns on the $\{4, 6|4\}$ polyhedron:

-- ► The pattern of the Title Slide, which we have seen.
-Here we show a close-up of one of the vertices. - ▶ A pattern of angels and devils, inspired by Escher.
+- The pattern angular fish, which we have seen.
+Here we show a close-up of one of the vertices. - A pattern of angels and devils, inspired by Escher.
 We show both the patterned polyhedron and the corresponding pattern in the hyperbolic plane

-A close-up of a vertex of the Title Slide polyhedron
+A close-up of a vertex of the angular fish polyhedron